jchai002/choir-justice-supplies/au/en/ooma-office-pricing-chart.markdown

 </tr>
 <tr>
 <td class="indent"><a href="/au/en/adding-additional-phone-numbers">Additional local phone number</a></td>
-<td style="text-align:center;">AUD$11.00</td>
+<td style="text-align:center;">A$11.00</td>
 </tr>
 </table>
 </p>
 <p style="font-size: 75%;">* Phone number porting is complimentary for all regular Australian phone numbers.
 Once your number or numbers have been ported to your account, they can be assigned to a user.
 The first phone number that is assigned to each user is complimentary.
-Additional phone numbers will be billed at the standard rate of $11.00 (VAT included) for each number.</p>
+Additional phone numbers will be billed at the standard rate of A$11.00 (GST included) for each number.</p>

 <style type="text/css">